 Babies Born at 8 Months Survival Rate

-Babies born this far along in a pregnancy have an over 95 percent rate of survival.
+Babies born at 8 months gestation have over a 95 percent rate of survival.

 Risks of Carrying Twins Past 38 Weeks